 Note regarding SLU’s offering of distance education to students in Texas: Saint Louis University is not regulated in Texas under Chapter 132 of the Texas Education Code.
 (In other words, SLU has met the Texas Workforce Commission requirements, and, therefore, the University does not fall under the category of institutions that TWC regulates under chapter 132 of the Texas Education Code.
 SLU is authorized to conduct online education and clinicals, practica, internships and field experiences in the state of Texas.)

 Some programs offered primarily via distance education also have limited on-ground components to them – typically clinical/practicum experiences via which students engage in professional practice under the guidance of degreed, state-licensed professionals in their fields.
 In many states these experiences are authorized as part of SARA authorization.
 In other states, however, this limited on-ground educational/professional practice activity is regulated on a state-by-state basis as is the offering of fully on-ground programs (as addressed in the section below).

 Programs Offered On-Ground/Physical Presence

 Saint Louis University is either authorized, exempt from authorization, or otherwise not subject to approval to offer selected programs on-ground (with a “physical presence”) in each of the following states:

 Saint Louis University strives to provide the highest quality educational experience for all of its students.
 However, if a conflict does arise, in accordance with federal law (see 34 C.F.R., Section 600.9), Saint Louis University identifies the processes by which students may file complaints about the University with each U.S. state governing board or commission that governs University educational activity.
-A list of appropriate state boards or commissions, as well as contact information and links to pertinent websites, is provided on the Provost website.
+A list of appropriate state boards or commissions, as well as contact information and links to pertinent websites, is provided on the Student Complaints web page.